core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    As a result, the two peers establish a new OSCORE Security Context with new ID Context, Sender Key and Recipient Key, while keeping the same OSCORE Master Secret and OSCORE Master Salt from the old OSCORE Security Context.

-   This procedure does not require any additional components to what OSCORE already provides, and it does not provide perfect forward secrecy.
+   This procedure does not require any additional components to what OSCORE already provides, and it does not provide forward secrecy.

    The procedure defined in {{Section B.2 of RFC8613}} is used in 6TiSCH networks {{RFC7554}}{{RFC8180}} when handling failure events.
 That is, a node acting as Join Registrar/Coordinator (JRC) assists new devices, namely "pledges", to securely join the network as per the Constrained Join Protocol {{RFC9031}}.
 In particular, a pledge exchanges OSCORE-protected messages with the JRC, from which it obtains a short identifier, link-layer keying material and other configuration parameters.
 As per {{Section 8.3.3 of RFC9031}}, a JRC that experiences a failure event may likely lose information about joined nodes, including their assigned identifiers.
 Then, the reinitialized JRC can establish a new OSCORE Security Context with each pledge, through the procedure defined in {{Section B.2 of RFC8613}}.